andre-maree/Trax-SQL-Audit/README.md

 This software, "Trax SQL Audit", is not free for commercial business use, to be deployed, or to be used to connect to any business database, without purchasing a license for "Trax SQL Audit" software from Andre Maree maree.andre@gmail.com.
 It is not allowed to copy the "Trax SQL Audit" dll, or the source code of "Trax SQL Audit", to use it as is, or to modify it, without purchasing a "Trax SQL Audit" license that allows this.
 Please see the included software license "TRAX_SQL_AUDIT_LICENSE.md"".

-A license per SQL database must be purchased at $99 per month, or for $999 for a year.
+1 License per SQL database is needed at $99 per month.
 Contact Andre at maree.andre@gmail.com for more info.

-The Trax source code repository is not publicly available.

 # Welcome to Trax SQL Audit